nod-ai/GitHub-ARC-Setup/windows-config-files/README.md

 ## Step 3

-apply a taint, so that the cluster knows to assing workflows to the windows node pool
+apply a taint, so that the cluster knows to assign workflows to the windows node pool

 ```
 kubectl taint nodes aksusrpl000000 'kubernetes.io/os=windows:NoSchedule'